-It’s best to get fuel from a busy high traffic gas station that is consistently refueling and bringing in fresh fuel.
-Don’t go to the small gas station in the middle of no where.
+It’s best to get fuel from a busy high-traffic gas station that is consistently refueling and bringing in fresh fuel.
+Don’t go to the small gas station in the middle of nowhere.

 Gasoline has a very distinct odor to it.
 The fumes are known to rise about 7″ or so before they dissipate.
-Keen in mind the odor should not be a heavy smell in the garage.
-If you can’t find a leak you should get it into your local repair facility to have the fuel leaks repaired.
+Keep in mind the odor should not be a heavy smell in the garage.
+If you can’t find a leak you should get into your local repair facility to have the fuel leaks repaired.